Requirements to Study Abroad

 Non-Clark & Summer programs:

-- All courses will be taken Pass/Fail; will count towards credit requirements but will not affect GPA
+- All courses will be taken Pass/Fail and will count as transfer credit

-- Only grades of a C or better will transfer
+- Credit will be granted only if grades of a C or better is achieved

 - Must get prior approval from the Director of Study Abroad at least one semester prior to application